b33pbop/tp/docs/DeveloperGuide.md

 * 3a.
 Contact not found or not a customer
 *     3a1.
 System informs the manager that the specified contact is not a valid customer Use case resumes at step 1 or ends
 * 4a.
-Amount to be redeemed exceeds customer's current points
+Amount to be reduced exceeds customer's current points
 *     4a1.
 System informs manager that insufficient points are available.
 Use case resumes at step 2 or ends.